freeorion/freeorion/README.md

 ## Install

-For both Windows and Mac OSX execute the native installer binaries and follow the on-screen instructions of the installer to install FreeOrion.
+For Windows execute the native installer binary and follow the on-screen instructions of the installer to install FreeOrion.

+For Mac OSX, open the downloaded DMG file and copy the contained FreeOrion application to your system Applications folder by Drag and Drop.

 For Linux or other from-source installations in general please refer to the [Compile Instructions].